Strawberry Oatmeal Bars (Thick, Chewy, 5 Ingredients)

 - Preheat the oven to 180C/350F.
 Line an 8 x 8-inch pan with parchment paper and set aside.

-- Transfer the batter in the lined pan and spread out on an even layer.
-Top with extra chocolate chips and strawberry, and bake for 20-25 minutes, or until golden on the edges and a skewer comes out clean from the center.
+- Transfer the batter to the lined pan and spread it out into an even layer.
+Top with extra chocolate chips and strawberries, and bake for 20-25 minutes, or until golden on the edges and a slightly soft middle.

 - Allow the bars to cool in the pan for at least 10 minutes, before transferring to a wire rack to cool completely.